 Differentiated Instruction in District 25

 Differentiated Instruction is a teacher’s first response to a student’s need for something other than the core curriculum.
 The philosophy of differentiation is guided by the mindset that all students should have the opportunity to grow.
 Although not a set of strategies, teachers can differentiate instruction by providing students with alternative content, a different learning process, asking students to produce a distinct product, or to learn in a differing environment.
-Differentiated Instruction takes place according to individual students’ readiness, interests, and needs.
+Differentiated instruction takes place according to individual students’ readiness, interests, and needs.

 In Arlington Heights District 25, students are typically placed into math at their grade level.
 Grade level math means students are receiving grade level instruction aligned to the Illinois Learning Standards.
 Students ready for accelerated instruction at the next grade level are considered for Advanced Math, which begins in fourth-grade.
 Students in fourth-grade Advanced Math are completing the fifth-grade course, students in fifth-grade Advanced Math are completing the sixth-grade course and so on.

 In Arlington Heights District 25, students are typically placed in grade level language arts.
 Grade level language arts means students are receiving grade level instruction aligned to the Illinois Learning Standards.
-Students ready for instruction taught at a faster pace and greater depth than that of grade level language arts are placed in Advanced Language Arts.
+Students ready for instruction are taught at a faster pace and greater depth than that of grade level language arts are placed in Advanced Language Arts.
 In Arlington Heights District 25 placement in Advanced Language Arts begins in sixth-grade.

 In rare circumstances a student's needs may best be met at the next grade level of instruction or higher in one particular subject area other than in advanced math or advanced language arts.
 The process for considering a student for single-subject acceleration begins with the student's classroom teacher and Differentiated Instruction.
 Consideration for single-subject acceleration will be given after October 15th of each school year in order to allow teachers time to understand their students’ needs as learners, complete beginning of the year assessments, progress through the units reviewing the previous grade curriculum and start introducing new content, and begin to identify and provide differentiation opportunities to students.
 The final date for a student to be considered for single subject acceleration will be March 1st of each school year so that all necessary data collection and discussion can occur before the school year ends.